Can the Olympic Games go on, even with a vaccine?

 “We’re looking to rely on the individuals who are coming to control their behavior.
 But, you’re talking about tens, if not hundreds of thousands of people participating as observers in various locations.
 My sense is that if you’re going to do that, you have to severely limit the number of people who can watch.
 It’s not going to be full stands,” said Dr. Wolfson.

-Klineman said she is okay with whatever they require and she is willing to do whatever it takes for a shot at gold in Tokyo.
+Klineman said she is OK with whatever they require and she is willing to do whatever it takes for a shot at gold in Tokyo.

 “If I had to stay in an Olympic bubble, if I had to take the vaccine, I personally would do any of that in order for the chance to compete,” said Klineman.